mabravo641/mabravo641.github.io/_pages/about.md

 - 🎙️ Presented at conferences: ICLR, CVPR and NeurIPS
 - 📝 Reviewed at NeurIPS, CVPR, ICCV, and TPAMI
 - 🤝 Collaborated with researchers from Amazon, KAUST, and the University of Freiburg
-- 🌍 Colombian, with a background in mathematics and biomedical engineering
+- 🇨🇴 Colombian, with a background in mathematics and biomedical engineering
-- :sports Enjoys playing tennis and dancing lindy hop and salsa
+- 🎾💃 Enjoys playing tennis and dancing lindy hop and salsa

 ## Selected Publications
 Check out my [Google Scholar profile](https://scholar.google.com/citations?user=2X0a1f8AAAAJ&hl=en) for a complete list of my publications.